Friday-seminar/.github/profile/README.md

 ## [telegram channel](https://t.me/+K3k4Y-aMViZkYjBi), zoom id: 277 392 671 (ask password from any participant or in group)

+### Oct 18, 16: 30 -- Mikhail Mazin -- Equivariant K-theory of the square of an n-step partial flag variety and a "q=0" version of the affine quantum group.

+More than thirty years ago Beilinson, Lusztig, and MacPherson provided a geometric framework for quantum groups by considering a convolution product on the square of the n-step partial flag variety over finite fields.
+Since then there were several generalizations, in particular Ginzburg and Vasserot used equivariant K-theory of the Steinberg variety in the cotangent space of the square of the n-step flag variety to study the affine quantum group, with the quantum parameter corresponding to the dilation action in the cotangent direction.
+In a joint work with Sergey Arkhipov we use the convolution product on the equivariant K-theory of the square of the n-step flag variety itself to define and study a "q=0" version of the affine quantum group.

+In this talk, I will define our "q=0" version of the affine quantum group via generators and relations, introduce the convolution algebra on the equivariant K-theory of the  square of the n-step flag variety, and outline the construction of a surjective morphism from the "q=0" affine quantum group onto the convolution algebra.

+The talk is based on a preprint with Sergey Arkhipov: https://arxiv.org/abs/2205.05184.

 ### TBA -- Lucas Castello Branco -- Gaiotto Lagrangians